Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective: Conclusion

 In this paper, we have considered the principal-agent problem with a third party that we called the social planner.
 The social planner can control the information flow between the principal and the agent, and aims to induce socially optimal outcome for the system.
 We have devised a workflow for the social planner.
 First, with a specific social utility function, the social planner solves a constrained optimization problem to determine the optimal utility profile.
 Because the social planner is faced with a system consisting of only two players, in most cases the optimization problem can be easily solved by a geometric approach, i.e., by graphing the utility function of the players to figure out the implementable sets and then using the contour line of the objective social utility function to determine the optimal utility profile.
 Secondly, having the optimal utility profile in mind, we have provided a simple binary-signal information structure for the cases where agent with different risk attitudes, i.e., risk-neutral and risk-averse.
 Under the designed information structure, the Stackelberg game is guaranteed to arrive at an equilibrium of the desired utility profile, which in turns would maximize the social utility function and satisfy the purpose of the social planner.
-To the best our knowledge, this is the first work considering optimization in the principal-agent problem from the social planner's point of view with information design.
-We discuss possible extensions in Section~\ref{subsec:online_learning} and \ref{subsec:selfish_third_party}.
-The relationship between our model and the conventional principal-agent model is discussed in Appendix~\ref{sec:relation_principal_agent}, while the relationship with Bayesian persuasion is elaborated in Appendix~\ref{sec:relation_bp}.
+Our method is simple and modular, and the result shows that information plays a key role in social planning in the principal-agent model.